-WOHAbeing is a natural extension of what we have been doing in our architectural practice for over 20 years.
+Wohabeing is a natural extension of what we have been doing in our architectural practice for over 20 years.
 Our studio designs on all scales: from master planning, to building design, interior design and also furniture and other objects.
-For some of our projects we design almost everything – from the masterplan down to the coat hook.
-This enables us to tell one cohesive story and by designing our own objects, we can make sure that the design language but also the functionality of the pieces is in line with the project.
+For some of our projects, we design almost everything: from the masterplan down to the coat hook.
+This enables us to tell one cohesive story.
+And by designing our own objects, we can make sure that not only the design language but also the functionality of the pieces is in line with the project.

-To be honest, we didn’t approach this endeavor in a very strategic way.
+To be honest, we did not approach this endeavour in a very strategic way.
 We just love making things.

-We realized through our work that, while there are lots of beautiful products out there, there wasn’t that much that worked well for tropical architecture.
-The pieces just aren’t designed for our region.
+We realised through our work that, while there are many beautiful products out there, there are not that many that worked well for tropical architecture.
+The pieces are just not designed for our region.
 There is this natural and cultural exuberance in the tropics and life moves seamlessly between indoors and outdoors.
-We couldn’t find many objects that worked well in this context, so we simply made our own.
+We could not find many objects that worked well in this context, so we simply made our own.

-WOHAbeing is a separate company and it is the product and object side of the whole WOHA design philosophy.
-Although some of our products were developed for projects, WOHAbeing is product-based and not project-based.
-It’s a different business to our architectural practice and we are learning new sides to product marketing, production, sales etc. Since this is all new to us, we’re happy to have partnered with companies who have a lot of experience in this industry.
+Wohabeing is a separate company, and it is the product and object side of the whole WOHA design philosophy.
+Although some of our products were developed for projects, wohabeing is product based and not project based.
+It is a different business to our architectural practice, and we are learning new sides to product marketing, production, sales etc. Since this is all new to us, we are happy to have partnered with companies that have a lot of experience in this industry.

 We think that building in a way that is sustainable both socially and environmentally is the only way forward, and we have been committed to finding solutions for living well on an increasingly crowded planet since we started our practice.

-For those of us in the tropical belt, the problems of the future are not academic and far removed – they are urgent and real.
-The rapid urbanization and overcrowding in mega cities have caused green, open, civic spaces to shrink at an unbelievable rate and chronic traffic congestion and pollution worsen the city’s environmental conditions.
+For those of us in the tropical belt, the problems of the future are not academic and far removed.
+They are urgent and real.
+Rapid urbanisation and overcrowding in mega cities have caused green, open, civic spaces to shrink at an unbelievable rate, and chronic traffic congestion and pollution worsen the environmental conditions.

-Our idea of sustainability is very broad, it’s not just about energy, but also about sustaining communities, sustaining nature, sustaining diversity.
+Our idea of sustainability is very broad; it is not just about energy, but also about sustaining communities, nature and diversity.
 How do we live well, how do we do good, how do we preserve our social, cultural and natural capital as populations grow?
 These are the questions we are trying to answer in our proposals.

-With WOHAbeing, we use the same principles.
-We work with partners that have the same social and environmental principles as we do: we source sustainable, non-toxic materials and ensure that the products are made under good working conditions.
+With wohabeing, we use the same principles.
+We work with partners who have the same social and environmental principles as we do.
+We source sustainable, non-toxic materials and ensure that the products are made under good working conditions.

-When we are creating new products we go by the principle of coming up with delightful, thoughtful, meaningful design.
+When we are creating new products, we go by the principle of coming up with delightful, thoughtful and meaningful design.